 Uncovering and remedying bias in US retail.

 Sephora’s pioneering Racial Bias in Retail Study, undertaken between the fall of 2019 and late 2020, encompasses research from our insights and behavioral science teams, as well as input from our academic partners.
 The report highlights the pervasiveness of inequity in US retail, from shoppers treated poorly because of their race or skin tone to BIPOC employees who contemplate quitting due to unfair treatment.
-Sephora commissioned this important study not only to improve its own retail experience, but to encourage other retailers to take meaningful action, a goal that became even more urgent after the nationwide protests against racial injustice in 2020.
+Sephora commissioned this important study not only to improve its own retail experience, but also to encourage other retailers to take meaningful action, a goal that became even more urgent after the nationwide protests against racial injustice in 2020.